agrimkapoor/smartcampus-navigator/README.md

 ---

-## What I'd build next
+## Scope of improvements

-Real GPS-based crowd sensing instead of simulation, push notifications for crowd alerts, a recommendation engine for least-crowded study spots, and integration with DTU's actual class timetable to improve prediction accuracy.
+Real GPS-based crowd sensing instead of simulation, push notifications for crowd alerts, a recommendation engine for least-crowded study spots, integration with DTU's actual class timetable to improve prediction accuracy, and full production deployment.

 ---